-The main aim of these guidelines is to provide guidance to managers and decision makers (e.g., environmental authority representatives, researchers, Marine Protected Area - MPA representatives) on field methodologies for long-term monitoring of marine benthic habitats in MPAs, in identified hotspots of biodiversity, or in sites of high conservation relevance (e.g., Natura 2000 sites).
-These indications should help environmental practitioners in deciding what kind of method to choose at regional and national level to answer the Common Indicators 1 and 2.
+These monitoring protocols provide guidance to national managers and decision makers (e.g., environmental authority representatives, researchers, Marine Protected Area (MPA)'s representatives) with field methodologies for long-term monitoring of biodiversity common indicators, on yearly basis, in at least two monitoring areas, one in a low pressure area (e.g. Marine Protected Area/Specially Protected Area of Mediterranean Importance (SPAMI)), or in sites of high conservation relevance (e.g., Natura 2000 sites), and one in a high pressure area due to human activity.